-Playful and plucky, the Parson Russell terrier (PRT) is a small dog with a big personality.
-These terriers have instant appeal, thanks to their small size and lively expressions.
-Originally bred for hunting foxes, today these pint-sized canines excel in everything from agility to dock diving and barn hunts.
-They make excellent pets—if you can keep one step ahead of these clever little dogs who can be independent thinkers and strong-willed.
+Playful and plucky, the Parson Russell terrier is a small terrier dog breed from England with a short double coat and a big personality.
+These terriers have instant appeal, thanks to their petite size and lively expressions.
+Originally bred for hunting foxes, these pint-sized canines excel in everything from agility to dock diving and barn hunts.
+They make excellent pets—if you can stay one step ahead of these clever little dogs who can be independent thinkers and strong-willed.

 Height: 13 to 14 inches

 Weight: 13 to 17 pounds

 Coat Color: Solid white or white with markings in black, tan, or both (known as tri-color)

 Life Span: 15 to 18 years

 If you're a big personality looking for a pet that can say the same, the Parson Russell terrier might be for you.
 Small in stature but big on energy, they'll bring a lively enthusiasm to any activity you involve them in, from tug of war to a day in the dog park.